 You can cool off overheating hermit crabs by doing the following:

 Hermit crabs appreciate space.
 If you have more than two hermit crabs, select a tank no smaller than 10 gallons.
-The more space they have, the less likely hermit crabs are to overheat.
+The more space they have, the less likely hermit crabs will overheat.

 Think about where the tank faces.
-Don’t position a tank in front of a window, where hermit crabs are at risk of baking in the sun.
+Don’t position a tank in front of a window where hermit crabs risk baking in the sun.
 Find a room that has a suitable ambient temperature.

 Shaded Hiding Places

 Hiding is an everyday activity for hermit crabs; it’s a way to stay safe, cool, and occupied.
 The more shaded space your tank offers, the more comfortable it’ll feel.

 As per Crustacean Research, many hermit crabs seek shade by burrowing under the substrate.
 This can be dangerous, magnifying the risks of overheating.
 Instead, provide shaded spots for hermit crabs.

 Rocks are ideal, but cardboard, halved coconuts, and freestanding cuttlebone are beneficial.

 Occasionally, air out the tank by lifting the lid for a few minutes.
 Add a cold water spray or use a fan while you do so.